darubiomunoz/smartcontract-subcurrency/README.md

 <!-- GETTING STARTED -->
 ## 2. Getting Started :fire:

-To edit or do your on smart contract you can use Remix IDE on the browser.
+To edit or create your own smart contract you can use Remix IDE on the browser.
 In the web app you can create, compile, deploy and interact with smart contracts.

 * Remix IDE